 The Champagne wine region of France is 79 miles east of Paris.
 It is easy to visit Champagne on a full day trip from Paris.
 However, to get the most out of the area, spending at least one night is ideal.

 Reims is the largest city in the Champagne region of Montagne de Reims and the lovely small town of Epernay is home to the famous Champagne Avenue.
 Many visitors to the region choose to stay in one of these two towns.
+There are some great hotels in Reims and lovely hotels in Epernay.
 There are also many other lovely hotel options in the region, but they will generally require a rental car.

 Trains to the region operate from Gare de L’Est train station in Paris.
 Trains to Reims are more frequent than trains from Paris to Eperany.
 There are about 20 trains a day between Paris and Reims and trains between Paris and Epernay run about every three hours.